AmonBune/Audio-Switcher/README.md

 # Audio-Switcher
-An audio switcher with a slow fade.
+An audio switcher with a slow fading effect.